Implausible rainbows: an exercise in skyscaping

 Weather control has historically been a crucial issue of military and geopolitical concern.
 While other atmospheric phenomena such as clouds feature a highly geostrategic interest in terms of access to water and cooling, rainbows are phenomena of pure aesthetic and poetic interest.

 Truniger and Yoder reflect on this type of engineering and appropriate its techniques, while disassociating it from the motives of power.
 The installation highlights ideas of climate engineering, geoengineering and weather control, reusing these approaches for an artistic experience.
-The work also speculates on what these phenomena might look like in a future where atmospheric conditions are altered by far-future climate change – for example: how would the rainbow of an aging and cooling sun look?
+The work speculates on how these phenomena might appear in another world or in a future where atmospheric conditions are altered by far-future climate change – for example: how would the rainbow of an aging and cooling sun look?

 _Exhibitions